jdorn/json-editor/README.md

 *  __required_by_default__ - Optional, if `true`, all schemas that don't have the `required` property explicitly set will be required.
 Default `false`.
 *  __no_additional_properties__ - Optional, if `true`, objects can only contain properties defined with the `properties` keyword.
 Default `false`.
 *  __theme__ - Optional, sets the CSS theme to use for the editor.
 See the "CSS Integration" section below for more info.
+*  __iconlib__ - Optional, sets the icon library to use for the editor.
+See the "CSS Integeration" section below for more info.
 *  __template__ - Optional, sets the js template engine to use.
 See the "Templates and Variables" section below for more info.

 Here's an example using all the options: